 Userscript Safety Guide

 Userscripts can enhance your browsing experience by automating tasks, adding features or stripping away features you don't need/want.
 But with great power comes great responsibility, they can also pose quite a risk.
+Luckily, all userscripts are inherently Open-Source.
 Here's how to stay safe while using them.

 Best Steps Anyone Can Do